-Cash is grouped into Level 1 as at December 31, 2024 and 2023.
+Cash is grouped into Level 1 as at March 31, 2025 and December 31, 2024.

-Financial instruments that are not measured at fair value on the consolidated statement of financial position are represented by accounts payable and accrued liabilities and loans payable.
+Financial instruments that are not measured at fair value on the condensed consolidated interim statement of financial position are represented by accounts payable and accrued liabilities and loans payable.
 The fair values of these financial instruments approximate their carrying values due to their short-term nature.